Specialist Oak Buildings

 After this was drawn up and presented to our client the decision was to go with the mezzo design .

-In hind sight it was a great decision as the mezzanine floor with its shaped glass balustrade works wonderfully with the huge vaulted space created by the use of 4 Oak waisted king post trusses.
+In hindsight it was a great decision as the mezzanine floor with its shaped glass balustrade works wonderfully with the huge vaulted space created by the use of 4 Oak waisted king post trusses.

-The two open bay carports offered easily accessible covered area,s for vehicles but almost as importantly help reduce the aesthetic impact of the side elevation of the main structure by softening the feel with the use of the open oak trusses in the covered bay design.
+The two open bay carports offered easily accessible covered areas for vehicles but almost as importantly help reduce the aesthetic impact of the side elevation of the main structure by softening the feel with the use of the open oak trusses in the covered bay design.

 With bi-fold doors opening onto a new terrace in front of the tennis courts this maximises the position of the rear of the structure whilst the solid oak garage doors open perfectly onto the extended gravel drive.